Logo

 It is self-explanatory that people scoring high on this parameter tend to follow the rules.
 They are likely to be effective as leaders and have good on-the-job behavior, attracting them to many teams.

 Unlike the type theory, the trait theory supports a middle spectrum when decoding personality.
-For instance, a person can exhibit both introversion and extroversion at different instances rather than being a polar introvert or extrovert at all times.
+For instance, a person can exhibit both introversion and extroversion in different instances rather than being a polar introvert or extrovert at all times.
 This Big Five personality test is widely leveraged because personality characteristics can be described and measured more objectively.

-The trait theory considers situational factors that influence personality and determine the most proper behavior in specific circumstances, essential for high-stakes job roles.
+The trait theory considers situational factors that influence personality and determine the most proper behavior in specific circumstances, which is essential for high-stakes job roles.
 The trait theory has shown a high correlation with on-the-job performance and, thus, is highly recommended and used in workplaces.

 Types of personality assessments

 There are many different types of personality tests.
 Some tests may be used to screen job candidates, while others can be used in various settings to delve deeper into a subject’s personality.
 These tests may be administered for multiple purposes.
-Yet, the core intent remains the same: a systematic and scientific assessment of characteristic patterns of traits that someone reveals under different settings.
+Yet, the core intent remains the same: a systematic and scientific assessment of characteristic patterns of traits that someone reveals in different settings.

-However, here, we will focus on personality assessments that are crucial for selection and organizational development.
 These tests can help assess the full spectrum of personality traits, from positive traits to dark traits.
 Positive traits such as curiosity, compassion, etc., are instrumental in fostering a culture of positivity, innovation, resilience and success.
 On the other hand, dark personality traits such as insensitivity, self-obsession etc., signify undesirable characteristics that negatively impact organizations, clients and employees.

 Types of personality assessments